ehrenjn/Real-Time-Systems-Project/README.txt

 	- place floorEvents.tsv in the project root (similar to the example)
 	- floorEvents.tsv does not need to be a tab separated file, any whitespace character separation will work
 	- However the extension of floorEvents.tsv MUST be a .tsv file (again please follow the example)
-	- This workaround is because how we are supposed to ingest the event file was never explicitly specified
+	- This workaround is because of how we are supposed to ingest the event file was never explicitly specified

 4. From within the project "Real-Time-Systems-Project"
 	- Right click on the main package in Eclipse IDE